joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

 Runs [`hide`](#hide), [`stop`](#stop), stops video capture, removes the video preview, disable flash and deallocates as much as possible.
 Basically reverts the plugin to it's startup-state.

 ## Error Handling
 Many BBScanner functions accept a callback with an `error` parameter.
-When QRScanner experiences errors, this parameter contains a QRScannerError object with properties `name` (_String_), `code` (_Number_), and `_message` (_String_).
+When BBScanner experiences errors, this parameter contains a QRScannerError object with properties `name` (_String_), `code` (_Number_), and `_message` (_String_).
 When handling errors, rely only on the `name` or `code` parameter, as the specific content of `_message` is not considered part of the plugin's stable API.
 Particularly if your app is localized, it's also a good idea to provide your own `message` when informing the user of errors.

 ```js
 BBScanner.scan(function(err, contents){